The Culture of Want

 It will take all of humanity to save humanity.

-We are frail, we are weak, we are human and together we are more powerful than any one of us can realise.
+We are frail, we are weak, we are human and together we are more powerful than any one of us can realize.

 Thanks for listening,